xspanger3770/ZejfSeis/README.md

 # ZejfSeis

 ZejfSeis is a user-friendly and easy to use Java application that allows for the display and analysis of seismic data captured by a homemade seismometer.
-With its intuitive interface, users can easily access a range of useful features, including real-time seismic plot display, spectrogram visualization, and browsing of recorded data in a drum-like style.
+With its intuitive interface, users can easily access a range of useful features, including real-time seismic plot display, spectrogram visualization, and browsing of recorded data.
 In addition to these functionalities, the application offers a convenient and efficient way to store recorded earthquake data in a local database for later review and analysis.
 Whether you're a professional seismologist or simply an enthusiast, ZejfSeis is a powerful tool that can help you gain a deeper understanding of the Earth's seismic activity!

 ## Getting started